zeisbrito/Course-HTML5/README.md

 # Course-HTML5
 Learning how to create web sites with HTML5, CSS3 and JS.
-Here is my very first step on web development studyies!! ^^ Now I'm starting with JavaScript.
+Here is my very first step on web development studies!! ^^ Now I'm starting with JavaScript.
 .
 .